 One of the great benefits of starting a sewing business is that there are minimal startup costs involved.
 It’s possible to start this business right out of your home, saving you on rental costs.
 Plan to spend about $2,000 to get the business up and running; you can then expand the business later on.

-Common startup costs for a sewing business:
+Some common startup costs for a sewing business include:

 – Sewing machine